ShrishtiHore/AB-Testing-and-Predictive-Analysis-for-New-Menu-Launch-using-Alteryx/README.md

 2. Store list data for A/B Controls tool: Produces which control stores to match with our treatment stores along with results from the A/B Trends Tool
 3. Store sales analysis data for A/B Analysis tool: Produces the final results

+## Match and Treatment Control units:

+Creation of trends and seasonality variables, and use them along with other control variable(s) to match two control units to each treatment unit.
+_Note: Calculation done on the number of transactions per store per week to calculate trend and seasonality._

+### Control Variables to be considered: AvgMonthSales and Sq_Ft

+### Correlation between your each potential control variable and your performance metric: Pearson Correlation Analysis tool

+### Control variables will used to match treatment and control stores: AvgMonthSales is statistically significant because the p-value < 0.05.

+**Treatment Store	Control Store 1	Control Store 2** 1664	7162	8112
+1675	1580	1807
+1696	1964	1863
+1700	2014	1630
+1712	8162	7434
+2288	9081	2568
+2293	12219	9524
+2301	3102	9238
+2322	2409	3235
+2341	12536	2383

+## Data Analysis and writeup:

+### Should the company roll out the updated menu to all stores?

+The company should roll out the updated menu to all stores.
+Based on the project details, the predicted impact to profitability should be enough to justify the increased marketing budget: at least 18% increase in profit growth compared to the comparative period while compared to the control stores.
+If we look at the result of average lift (see details in the next two sections) for each region and overall, they are all higher than 18%.
+Therefore, the company should roll out the updated menu.

+### What is the lift from the new menu for West and Central regions (include statistical significance)?

+**West region:** the Average Lift is 37.9% and the Significance Level is 99.5%.
+See the A/B Test analysis model and report below:

+**Central region:** the Average Lift is 43.5% and the Significance Level is 99.5%.
+See the A/B Test analysis report below:

+### What is the lift from the new menu overall?

+The lift from the new menu overall is 40.7%.
+Please see the A/B Test analysis workflow and report below: